SG-Eddin/Technical-Documentation-Best-Practices/README.md

 # About
-Proposing some best practices for a number of technical documents based on resources and my experience.
+Explaining technical documentation in software development and proposing some best practices for a number of technical documents based on resources and my experience.